 Context

-The Access to Nutrition Initiative’s (ATNI) goal is to drive private sector action to address the nutrition challenges faced by all countries.
-ATNI aims to achieve this goal by undertaking research, and developing tools and initiatives to track and drive a greater contribution by the food and beverage sector to improving diets, particularly those of infants and young children.
+The Access to Nutrition Initiative’s (ATNi) goal is to drive private sector action to address the nutrition challenges faced by all countries.
+ATNi aims to achieve this goal by undertaking research and developing tools and initiatives to track and drive a greater contribution by the food and beverage sector to improving diets, particularly those of infants and young children.

-In 2020, ATNI commissioned the Nutrition Center of the Philippines (NCP) to undertake two separate but linked pieces of research and assessment, on a pilot basis, to answer two key questions in respect older infants and young children in the Philippines:
+In 2020, ATNi commissioned the Nutrition Center of the Philippines (NCP) to undertake two separate but linked pieces of research and assessment, on a pilot basis, to answer two key questions in respect older infants and young children in the Philippines:

 • Landscape Analysis: Infant and Young Child Feeding: What is the status of older infants’ and young children’s nutrition, diets and health, what influences it and how can it be improved?